ImperialCollegeLondon/RSEBlog/docs/posts/20260914_deploy_llm.md

     -- Qwen/Qwen3-0.6B
 ```

 The only difference from our previous `submit` call is the value of our `--serving-port` option.
-Here, we are instructing Run:ai to only allow users which we have added to the option's comma-delimited `authorised-users` list to access the inference server.
+Here, we are instructing Run:ai to only allow users which we have added to the option's colon-delimited `authorised-users` list to access the inference server.
 Once we are up and running again, try to send another query:

 ```bash
 curl ${WORKLOAD_URL}/v1/chat/completions \